Insights and Trends

 Industry Standards: Aligning Policies with Competitors

 Adopting a policy that aligns with industry standards can keep travel policies competitive and help businesses retain talent while avoiding policy dissatisfaction.
+By defining the circumstances for business class bookings, companies can control costs while reinforcing a culture that values people and performance.

 Finding a Balanced Approach